These prolapse exercise guidelines help you strengthen your prolapse support and alleviate prolapse symptoms.

 - What is the correct exercise technique?

-- How long will it take to see exercise benefits?
+- How long will it take to notice prolapse improvements?

 What is Prolapse Exercise?

-Prolapse exercise is exercise designed to improve prolapse support and protect a prolapse from worsening.
+Prolapse exercise is pelvic floor exercise designed to improve prolapse support and protect a prolapse from worsening.
 Prolapse exercises are specifically for the pelvic floor muscles and are known as pelvic floor exercises.
-Pelvic floor exercises strengthen and help to restore the pelvic floor muscles.
+Pelvic floor exercises can strengthen and restore the pelvic floor muscles.

 Prolapse occurs when the pelvic floor muscles and tissues weaken and stretch.
 This decreases support for the bladder, uterus and bowel (pelvic organs).
 When these organs lose support they can prolapse or bulge into the walls of the vagina (cystocoele, rectocoele), move down into the vagina (uterine prolapse) and/or protrude from the rectum (rectal prolapse).

-- Lift the pelvic floor to sit higher within the pelvis; and
+- Lift the pelvic floor to sit higher within the pelvis

 - Increase the stiffness of the pelvic floor making it more resistant to strain.

-Pelvic floor exercises may assist prolapse sufferers in a number of ways:
+Pelvic floor exercises can assist prolapse sufferers in a number of ways: